ThrowawayUserWasTaken/GildedRose-Refactoring-Kata/Kotlin/log.md

 [x] Enforce 80 quality on Sulfarases
-[x] Replace all names of items with the defined constants [ ] Extract quality update to make Gilded Rose test easier to read
+[x] Replace all names of items with the defined constants [ ] Extract quality update to make Gilded Rose test easier to read [ ] Finalize everything with a reflection on this exercise

+Time log: 1:15 on the first two tasks and some more (undefined) work

 ## Now what?
 There are shared properties for all items, and for almost all items, the sell-in date decreases by